 Red Baron Peach Info

 Red Baron peaches are widely available in supermarkets because they don’t transport well.
 These delicate fruits are popular home orchard plants, and bloom and produce prolifically.
 In fact, the production is so high, culling the blossoms to minimize fruit per stem tip is advised for better fruit size.
 That being said, with a little care, harvesting Red Baron peaches in August and taking those first bites is one of the highlights of the summer.

 Red Baron peach trees thrive in United States Department of Agriculture zones 6 to 10.
-This peach tree produces huge double petal, deeply red flowers in spring.
-Red Baron peach trees require 250 chill hours and are self-fruitful.
+This peach tree produces huge double petal,

 The plant grows up to 15 feet (4.5 m.) at maturity with a similar spread, although there are plants on semi dwarf rootstock that will be smaller.
 The fruits are deeply red with bright yellow flesh and run about 3 inches (7.5 cm.) in size.
 The flavor is sweet with tart overtones and delightfully juicy.